Audio file workflow

 Audio to Text Converter for Local Files

-Turn podcasts, interviews, lectures and recordings into transcripts or subtitle outputs on desktop.
-Choose up to 99 recognition languages and export TXT, SRT, VTT, LRC or CSV.
-For podcasts, interviews and recordings, Voice2Sub can create English subtitle output from the generated transcription workflow.
+Convert local MP3, WAV, M4A and other audio files into transcripts or subtitle files.
+Choose the spoken language and export common formats.
+For podcasts, interviews and recordings, Voice2Sub can also create English subtitle output from the transcription result.

 Audio to Text